Sign-changing self-similar solutions of the nonlinear heat equation with positive initial value

 It is now relatively clear what must be done.
-These asymptotic behaviors must be proved for solutions $w(s)$ of~\eqref{IPE}, and the existence of solutions with asymptotic behavior like $\phi _1(s)$ with arbitrarily large number of zeros must be established.
-It turns out that for $N\ge 2$ the long time behavior determined by $\phi _2$, which represents slower decay than the one determined by $\phi _1$, is stable, so that the asymptotic behavior we are looking for is unstable.
+These asymptotic behaviors must be proved for solutions $w(s)$ of~\eqref{IPE}, and the existence of solutions with asymptotic behavior like $\phi _1(s)$ with an arbitrarily large number of zeros must be established.
+It turns out that for $N\ge 2$ the long time behavior determined by $\phi _2$, which represents slower decay than the one determined by $\phi _1$, is stable, and that the desired asymptotic behavior is unstable.
 Our approach to proving the existence of solutions with the behavior determined by $\phi _1$ is a shooting argument.
 More precisely, we show the existence of solutions with the asymptotic behavior given by $\phi _2$ with arbitrarily large number of zeros.
 Solutions with long time behavior given by $\phi _1$ are found in the transitional regions where the number of zeros increases.

-Solutions with the asymptotic behavior $\phi _2$ give rise formally to self-similar solutions of~\eqref{NLHE} with singular profiles.
+Solutions of~\eqref{IPE} with the asymptotic behavior $\phi _2$ give rise formally to self-similar solutions of~\eqref{NLHE} with singular profiles.
 It turns out that these are genuine weak solutions of~\eqref{NLHE} when $\beta \ge 0$.